Second-order models and traffic data from mobile sensors: Model fitting using vehicle trajectory data

-The main variables of the PTM are the vehicle density $\rho$ (first-order) and the perturbation $q$ (second-order).
-It is possible to estimate these quantities using nothing but vehicle trajectory data, as we demonstrate below.
-Note that subsequent derivations are established based on the congested phase of the PTM for two reasons.
-One reason is that the NGSIM dataset suggest the presence of medium to heavy congestion during the time of study; another is that it is mainly in the congested phase of traffic where higher-order variations take place.
+The primary variables of the PTM are vehicle density $\rho$ (first-order) and deviation $q$ (second-order).
+It is possible to estimate both quantities within the PTM using just vehicle trajectory data, as we demonstrate below.
+Note that subsequent derivations are established based on the congested phase of the PTM for two reasons: (1) the NGSIM dataset suggests a prevailing congested condition of traffic during the time of study; (2) it is mainly within the congested phase where traffic instability and heterogeneity driving conditions arise.

-Subsequent derivations are dependent on the type of assumptions made on the model and on the traffic condition.
+We propose three methods to perform the estimation of the two variables mentioned above.
+These methods rely on different assumptions made on the model and the traffic conditions.